Daily Bruin: 1930s

-The 1940s
+1940s

 In October 1944 the student president charged that the Bruin was "unrepresentative and self-perpetuating" and that it was controlled by the liberal American Youth for Democracy.
 The staff threatened to strike but found that the president had already sketched out a plan for substitute staffers, so it refrained.

-The 1950s
+1950s

 Charges of left-wing influence

 In spring 1949 Jim Garst and Clancy Sigal were nominated by the Bruin staff as editor and managing editor.
 Some student leaders charged that the two favored leftist positions.
 Garst was chosen editor by the student council, but Sigal (who had been asked by a member of the council whether he was "a Communist") was rejected.
 The staffers refused to work over the summer, and in the fall a new council approved Sigal.
 The same council, however, refused to reappoint him in the spring 1950 term.
 A student vote rejected Sigal, 2,272 to 676.

 In the spring semester 1951, President Robert Gordon Sproul wrote Provost Clarence Dykstra that he had received letters "pouring in" about opinion columns written by student Art Janov (later the author of The Primal Scream), "including one from the governor's office....
 I do hope that some way will be found to keep this young man from using the feature page of the Bruin as a medium for propaganda of the party line."
 On February 13, 1951, Dean Hahn replied in a memo to Dykstra that "we are still looking for an editor with more moderate leanings."

 The student council turned down the staff's nomination of Jerry Schlapik as editor for the spring 1951 term in favor of conservative Bob Strock, who was then deemed ineligible because of a low grade-point average.
 On February 7, 1951, the council appointed Martin Brower as editor but also chose Rex Rexrode, a non-staffer, as feature (opinion) editor.
 Brower immediately submitted his resignation, and the entire non-sports editorial staff resigned.
 Most of them returned to work in two weeks after the council agreed that, from then on, all top editors would be chosen from the newspaper's senior staff.